Plotting X, Y Coordinates on a Map using Microsoft Excel

 Step 2: Open 3D Maps

-Familiarize yourself with the 3D Maps interface.
-You can navigate around the globe using the buttons or your mouse scroll wheel.
-The map is powered by Bing Maps, which allows you to visualize your data geographically.
+Take a moment to familiarize yourself with the 3D Maps interface.
+You can navigate around the globe using the navigation buttons or your mouse scroll wheel.
+The map is powered by Bing Maps, giving you a geographic backdrop for your data.

 Step 4: Configure the Layers Panel